prophesee-ai/prophesee_ros_wrapper/README.md

         roslaunch prophesee_ros_driver prophesee_publisher.launch
   ```

+## Going Further
+The ROS wrapper we propose in this repo is a minimal example to get you started.
+There are multiple ways to enhance it in terms of features and performance.
+The code is open to contributions, thus do not hesitate to [propose pull requests](https://github.com/prophesee-ai/prophesee_ros_wrapper/pulls).

+We also recommend you to check the [metavision_ros_driver repo from berndpfrommer](https://github.com/berndpfrommer/metavision_ros_driver)
+that offers a ROS driver for event-based cameras with some speed and features enhancements.

 ## Contact
-The code is open to contributions, thus do not hesitate to propose pull requests or create/fix bug reports.
-In case of any issue, please add it here on GitHub.
+In case of any issue, please [raise an issue here on GitHub](https://github.com/prophesee-ai/prophesee_ros_wrapper/issues).
 For any other information [contact us](https://www.prophesee.ai/contact-us/).